Stalking Protection Orders

 - Has the person ever destroyed or vandalised your property?

-- Has the person turned up at work, home, etc. more than three times per week?
+- Has the person turned up at work, home, or somewhere else more than three times per week?

-- Has the person loitered around your home, workplace etc.?
+- Has the person loitered around your home, workplace or somewhere else?

 - Has the person made any threats of physical or sexual violence?